-There are some complaints about government identities not accepting DocuSign signatures due to the platform not having the level of compliance they hoped.
-Users also complain about the quality and speed of the regular customer service.
+Some complaints about government identities not accepting DocuSign signatures due to the platform not having the level of compliance they hoped.
+Users also complain about the quality and speed of regular customer service.

-Although only by a small margin, DocuSign has a slight edge over DotLoop when it comes to user reviews, both in number and in quality.
+Although only by a small margin, DocuSign has a slight edge over DotLoop regarding user reviews, both in number and quality.

-That doesn’t fully answer our question, but we do know that there are no reported DotLoop security breaches, so users have no reason to not trust the platform’s capabilities.
+That doesn’t fully answer our question, but we know there are no reported DotLoop security breaches, so users have no reason not to trust the platform’s capabilities.